-Most organizations eventually experience a construction claim on a project.
+Most organizations eventually experience a construction claim on a project, whether from a disaster, subcontractor failure, contractor non-performance, scope disagreements or quality.
 Every project is unique and every claim is unique.
 Therefore, the processes and procedures required to ensure a cost effective and efficient resolution must be tailored to the situation.

 This session focused on the benefits of centralizing project correspondence once a claim is identified, generating a claim and documenting the actual costs of a claim.
 Presenters reviewed how to work with a scheduling expert to quantify the cost of any schedule extensions or project acceleration.
 Also reviewed were basic procedures to generate the cost of a claim, document claim costs and how to work directly with the scheduling expert in developing the delay and/or acceleration portion of the claim.
 We provided an outline of what procedures are necessary to understand, quantify the potential financial impact and generate a claim, as well as what not to include in the claim and the procedures you will need to perform when reviewing counter-claim documentation.

 For more information on this topic, or to learn how Baker Tilly specialists can help, contact our team.